 A: Because the first mini-transplants were performed less than 10 years ago, it's difficult to say whether the long-term effects will be similar to those that occur after a myeloablative transplant.
 The number of patients with long-term effects due to radiation will likely be lower after a non-myeloablative transplant.
 For example, the risk of skin cancer will likely be lower after a non-myeloablative transplant, since higher levels of radiation have been associated with an increased risk of skin cancer.
 Long-term effects related to immunosuppressive medications would depend on the dose and duration of treatment.
 Analysis of data on long-term survivors of non-myeloablative transplants will be needed to determine whether there are any differences between the two types of transplant.

-Q: How many patients have a stem-cell or marrow transplant at the Seattle Cancer Care Alliance (SCCA) each year?
+Q: How many patients have a stem-cell or marrow transplant at Fred Hutchinson Cancer Center each year?

 A: Approximately 400 patients have a transplant each year.
 About 150 have an autologous transplant using the patient's own stem or marrow cells, and the rest have an allogeneic transplant using cells from related or unrelated donors.